-The Patient Participation Group is a patient-led group linked to the practice.
+The Patient Representative Group is our Patient Participation Group linked to the practice.
 The group works alongside the GP's and practice staff, with regular face to face meetings, to provide a patient perspective on the healthcare services we offer to the community.

 "Working in partnership with GPs and practice teams, Patient Participation Groups ensure the patients perspective is at the heart of local provision so that services are of high quality and continuously improve."Source: National Association for Patient Participation (N.A.P.P)

-Below are minutes from meetings of the PPG:
+Below are minutes from meetings of the PRG:

 Further information about Patient Participation Groups, including their history and what they do, is available in the publication What is a Patient Participation Group: A Brief Guide.
 Further information is also available from the National Association for Patient Participation (N.A.P.P.), the UK wide umbrella body for patient-led groups in general practice.